GilbertR-Programmer/ApiTestingProject/README.md

 ### Overview
 This project aims to test the functionality of the [Petstore3 API](https://petstore3.swagger.io/), using Cucumber and RestAssured to perform comprehensive coverage of the available endpoints of the API.

-### Project Management
+## Project Management

     TBD (images of project board/acceptance criteria)

-### About This Project
+## About This Project

     TBD

-### Project Setup
+## Project Setup

 1. <b>Clone this repository onto your local system</b>

 2. <b>Set up config.properties</b>

     This project comes without a config.properties to avoid sharing sensitive data.
-This must be set up manually by following the follwoing steps:
+This must be set up manually by performing the following steps:

     1. Create a resources folder within the test directory
+    2. Create a config.properties file within the resources folder
-    2. Populate with the following
+    3. Populate with the following

         ```properties
         base_uri=<DockerContainerLocation>